OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 Agile, lean, and continuous delivery each provide a set of principles.
 This provides a basis for a comparison of their fundamental structures.

-There are other techniques and capabilities in Lean and continuous delivery that don't have comparable elements in Agile, as The Agile Manifesto was designed as a broad litmus test of the agility of other specific methods, such as Extreme Programming, Scrum, and Disciplined Agile; so it didn't define further details itself.
+There are other techniques and capabilities in Lean and continuous delivery that don't have comparable elements in Agile.
+The Agile Manifesto was intended to be a broad litmus test of the agility of other specific methods, such as Extreme Programming, Scrum, and Disciplined Agile, so it didn't define further details.

-Lean expands on its principles by describing techniques that cover the whole software development process with advice on planning, design, testing, and maintenance.
+Lean expands on its principles by describing techniques covering the whole software development process with advice on planning, design, testing, and maintenance.

-Continuous delivery uses the deployment pipeline (from the code commit to the software running in production) to focus efforts to improve the flow of change.
+Continuous delivery uses the deployment pipeline (from the code commit to the software running in production) to focus efforts on improving the flow of change.
 Specific technical capabilities are described in detail to enable the *early and continuous delivery of valuable software*.

-This means the principles are the only directly comparable elements of these three approaches.
+The principles are the only directly comparable elements of these three approaches.

 ### Continuous delivery principles